deeintech/graph-chainlink/README.md

 ## Description

-This project demonstrates a demo for [The Graph](https://thegraph.com) queries that retrieve information about CHainlink Price Feeds via [Ethereum Name Service](https://app.ens.domains).
+This project demonstrates a demo for [The Graph](https://thegraph.com) queries that retrieve information about Chainlink Price Feeds via [Ethereum Name Service](https://app.ens.domains).

 ## Start a project